-- 1. unirradiated mechanical and thermophysical properties - 2. chemical compatibility and corrosion - 3. material availability, cost, fabricability, joining technology - 4. radiation effects (degradation of properties) - 5. safety and waste disposal aspects (decay heat, etc.)
+- 1. Unirradiated mechanical and thermophysical properties. - 2.
+Chemical compatibility and corrosion. - 3.
+Material availability, cost, fabricability, joining technology. - 4.
+Radiation effects (degradation of properties). - 5.
+Safety and waste disposal aspects (decay heat, etc.).

 Work by the APEX team focused on the first four items in this list during the initial 18 months of the study, and the key findings are summarized below.
-More details are presented in Chapter 13 of reference 1.
+More details are presented in Chap.
+13 of Ref.
+[1].

+12.1.1.
 Material costs and fabrication issues

 The APEX materials team gathered information on the costs of many of the candidate structural materials.
-This raw material cost information is summarized in Table 1.14.
+This raw material cost information is summarized in Table 14.
 The fabrication costs for producing finished products of refractory alloys (particularly W) is known to be much higher than for steels.
-The Group V refractory metals (V, Nb, Ta) are relatively easy to fabricate into various shapes such as tubing, whereas the Group VI refractory metals (Mo, W) are very difficult to fabricate.
+The group V refractory metals (V, Nb, Ta) are relatively easy to fabricate into various shapes such as tubing, whereas the group VI refractory metals (Mo, W) are very difficult to fabricate.
 A further issue with all of the refractory metals is joining, particularly in-field repairs.
-Satisfactory full-penetration welds have not been developed for W, despite intensive efforts over a >25 year time span (1960-1985).
-The main issue associated with fusion zone welding of the Group V alloys is the pickup of embrittling interstitial impurities (O, C, N, H) from the atmosphere.
+Satisfactory full-penetration welds have not been developed for W, despite intensive efforts over a > 25 year time span (1960-1985).
+The main issue associated with fusion zone welding of the group V alloys is the pickup of embrittling interstitial impurities (O, C, N, H) from the atmosphere.
 Experimental studies are in progress in the US to develop satisfactory fusion welds for vanadium alloys.